mnkiefer/repo-with-bugs/README.md

-# Bug Bash Campaign - Sample Application 🐛
+# Buggy Application 🐛

-Welcome to the Bug Bash Campaign!
+Welcome!
 This repository contains a simple task management application with **intentionally planted bugs** for you to find and report.

-## About This Campaign

-This is a practice environment designed to help teams learn bug identification, reporting, and collaborative testing.
-The application has various types of bugs ranging from UI issues to critical functional problems.

-## The Application

 A simple **Task Manager** web application that allows users to:
 - Create, view, edit, and delete tasks